doc4d/docs/docs/ViewPro/method-list.md

 The `VP Get formula` command <!-- REF _command_.VP_Get_formula.Summary -->retrieves the formula from a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range whose formula you want to retrieve.
 If *rangeObj* designates multiple cells or multiple ranges, the formula of the first cell is returned.
-If *rangeObj* is a cell that does not contain a formula, the command returns an empty string.
+If *rangeObj* is a cell that does not contain a formula, the method returns an empty string.

 #### Example